 The LC system organizes books and other library materials by subject, to make it easier for you to browse the shelves for materials on a specific topic.
 LC call numbers always begin with letters of the alphabet, and this first letter indicates a subject area.
 The remaining numbers and letters further divide the subject into more specific topics.
 The Carleton collection starts with the A's on the first floor, and ends with the Z's on the third floor.

-The government publishes information on lots of topics.
+Carleton participates in the Federal Depository Library Program, which means that the Library receives select volumes, published by many different parts of the United States government.
+The library has over 300,000 printed government documents.
+You can check out and use government documents for research in anything from history to geology, from political science to landscape architecture.
 All of that information is published in many formats, including print, microfilm, DVD, and, of course, online.
-Carleton participates in the Federal Depository Library Program, which means that the government sends us documents in the subjects we want.
-The library has over 300,000 printed government documents and several hundred microforms.
-You can check out and use government documents for research in anything from history to geology, from political science to landscape architecture.

 Government publications are classified using a system similar to the Library of Congress Classification system called the Superintendent of Documents, or SuDoc, system.
 Unlike the rest of the library, where the books are organized by subject, the SuDoc system organizes items by the government agency that produced them.
 Call numbers begin with a letter followed by numbers with periods, dashes and slashes (for more information, see How to Interpret a SuDoc Number).
-You can find government documents by searching the library's catalog where you’ll see them in the location called “CC Gov Docs 1st floor.”
+To learn more about this collection, check out the Government Documents and Information guide.